harelba/q/README.markdown

 * `-H <N>` - Tells q to skip N header lines in the beginning of the file - Used naturally for skipping a header line.
 This can possibly be detected automatically in the future.
 * `-d` - Column/field delimiter.
 If it exists, then splitting lines will be done using this delimiter.
 If not provided, **any whitespace** will be used as a delimiter.
 * `-b` - Beautify the output.
 If this flag exists, output will be aligned to the largest actual value of each column. **NOTE:** Use this only if needed, since it is slower and more CPU intensive.
+* `-t` - Shorthand flag for a tab delimiter, one header line format (Same as `-d $'\t' -H 1` - The $ notation is required so Linux would escape the tab...)
+* `-f <F>` - Output-formatting option.
+If you don't like the output formatting of a specific column, you can use python formatting in order to change the output format for that column.
+See below for details

+### Output formatting option
+The format of F is as a list of X=f separated by commas, where X is a column number and f is a python format:
+* X - column number - This is the SELECTed column (or expression) number, not the one from the original table.
+E.g, 1 is the first SELECTed column, 3 is the third SELECTed column.
+* f - A python formatting string - See http://docs.python.org/release/2.4.4/lib/typesseq-strings.html for details if needed.
+  * Example: `-f 3=%-10s,5=%4.3f,1=%x`

 ## Examples